Lovistics Guide to a Stress-Free Valentine's Day in 2025

 Be Active Together

-An often-overlooked Valentine's Day activity is to do something active.
-Go for a long walk, try a winter activity like skating, or explore a new hiking trail.
-Moving together strengthens both your bond and your well-being.
+Movement is often overlooked on Valentine’s Day.
+Go for a long walk, try a winter activity like skating, or explore a new trail.

 Or if someone you know is going through a breakup, brighten their day with a thoughtful gesture.
-Send them a book, an uplifting note, or a treat, such as a delivery of pints of ice cream!
+Send them a book, an uplifting note, or a treat, such as an ice-cream delivery.

 Other Ideas Include: